 Factors Affecting Mesothelioma Life Expectancy

-Mesothelioma may develop in the lungs, abdomen, heart, or testicles, so coming up with a general life expectancy is challenging.
+Mesothelioma may develop in the lungs (asbestos lung cancer), abdomen, heart, or testicles, so coming up with a general life expectancy is challenging.
 Doctors usually examine the following factors to estimate life expectancy.

 - Stage: This is the critical factor in mesothelioma life expectancy.
 In the first two stages of the disease, cancer has not spread to distant areas of the body.
 This makes it easier for your doctor to remove tumors.
 Patients treated in the early stages could live for years.
-Once the cancer is in stages III or stage 4 mesothelioma, treatment options are much more limited.
+Once the cancer is in mesothelioma stage 3 or stage 4 mesothelioma, treatment options are much more limited.
 Patients with stage IV mesothelioma usually do not live more than a year after diagnosis.

 - Age: Your body weakens as you age and takes longer to heal.
 Older patients have a shorter life expectancy than younger patients.
 Some treatments are too risky for older cancer victims.